 pineapple soft serve custard was created by the Dole Food Company in 1986 and quickly gained cult status given its creamy, tropical flavor and incredibly scarce supply.
 You see, half the magic of Dole Whip is simply finding it.
 It’s only available at a few select locations, the most notable being Disney World, which only enhances its whimsical, summertime appeal.
 (Pro tip: Couple it with a churro and you’ve got the ultimate Disney dessert!)Anyone who’s tasted Dole Whip knows there’s nothing quite like it.
 The

-Sadly, many of us can’t make it to the Magic Kingdom every time we crave swirls of frozen pineapple.
+Sadly, many of us can’t make it to the Magic Kingdom every time we crave swirls of frozen pineapple—even when the parks are open for business as usual.
 That being said, it is still possible to replicate the dessert in your own home.
 By following a fairly simple recipe, your kitchen will transform into the Enchanted Tiki Room in no time at all.

 What’s in Dole Whip?

 We’ll start with the ingredients, which may actually surprise you.
-Contrary to popular belief, Dole Whip is totally dairy-free, making it an ideal frozen dessert for the lactose intolerant and vegans alike.
+Contrary to popular belief—and to the official Dole Whip recipe Disney released a couple weeks back—Dole Whip is totally dairy-free, making it an ideal frozen dessert for the lactose intolerant and vegans alike.